getfundwave/idp-consumer/oidc-consumer/README.md

       Other middlewares and handlers can be chained in the call e.g. **authenticateToken**.

+      Once these handler have been prefixed, you may access the updated token at `request.headers.token`

    2. #### Token Management

       1. ##### Refresh Token